katcipis/sophia/notes/conferences/ebf-summit-2022.md

 # Improving Cilium's eBPF-based DSR performance by adding support for IP-in-IP

-This one was quite interesting because the guy makde changes on Cilium load balancer to allow for more performant DSR load balancing.
+This one was quite interesting because the guy made changes on Cilium load balancer to allow for more performant DSR load balancing.
 In order to get fast paths on switches he used IP-in-IP, encapsulating the original package info on a SNAT'ed package.
 So you get the performance of doing the SNAT but the end result is still DSR.